badimirzai/robotics-verifier-cli/CONTRIBUTING.md

 - Agree to the terms in CLA.md (relicensing and commercial use allowed)
 - Have the right to submit the code

-If you do not agree, do not contribute.

 ---

 ## Scope